 Selec tion criteria Considerations for each criterion 1.1.
 Clearly defines the problem and evidence gap being addressed What is the problem your proposal seeks to address?
 Does the proposal address an evidence gap?
 Will the research generate new and relevant evidence for clinical health service and/or population health practice in NSW?
 1.2.
 Clearly articulates why the problem is of significance in NSW and why it matters to NSW Health Why is the research needed in NSW now?
 Why is it a significant problem locally, regionally or across NSW?
 Why is it a significant problem for the community or priority population groups in NSW?
 Will the research address an identified need in NSW Health?
 1.3.
 Clearly explains how the problem or need was identified How did you identify this problem?
 Do key stakeholders agree this is a problem that needs to be addressed?
 1.4.
 Proposed research is novel or fills a defined evidence gap Have you reviewed available research in the field?
 Does the proposed research build on cumulative science or yield new technology, techniques or methods to address an important problem in NSW?
 Is there an evidence-based rationale for why your intervention is better than other available interventions?
-If relevant, demonstrate how existing evidence informs the research proposal: Specify if the intervention has been evaluated, tested or validated before If a replication of work done elsewhere is proposed, justify this Provide any pilot data with a description of preliminary findings and how they will be built on through the proposed intervention 1.5.
-Proposed research does not duplicate existing work in NSW or interstate Review research and initiatives in the field occurring in NSW and interstate, and consult with relevant stakeholders such as the statewide agencies and MoH branches to ensure research isn't duplicating existing work 1.6.
-Proposed research has the potential to achieve impact against one or more of the strategic outcomes of the Future Health Strategic Framework Refer to strategic outcomes of the Future Health.
-Strategic Framework See the Future Health.
-Guiding the next decade of care in NSW 2022-2032 for future information about the framework Note some outcomes may be more relevant to each project than others but we encourage you to consider the impact of the research against the six strategic outcomes.
+If relevant, demonstrate how existing evidence informs the research proposal: 1.5.
+Proposed research does not duplicate existing work in NSW or interstate Review research and initiatives in the field occurring in NSW and interstate, and consult with relevant stakeholders such as the statewide agencies and MoH branches to ensure research isn't duplicating existing work.
+1.6.
+Proposed research has the potential to achieve impact against one or more of the strategic outcomes of the Future Health Strategic Framework Refer to strategic outcomes of the Future Health: Strategic Framework.
+See the Future Health: Guiding the next decade of care in NSW 2022-2032 for further information about the framework.
+Note some outcomes may be more relevant to each project than others but we encourage you to consider the impact of the research against the six strategic outcomes.

-Important:

-Full Application criteria that is different or additional to criteria assessed at EOI stage are highlighted in bold in Appendix B
+Important: Full Application criteria that is different or additional to criteria assessed at EOI stage are highlighted in bold in Appendix B